nvaishnavisriyaa/nvaishnavisriyaa/README.md

 - 💞 I’m looking to collaborate on ML Projects
 - 📫 You can reach me on my gmail : vaishnavisriyaanarasimhadevara@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I am good at ML than Web3
+- ⚡ Fun fact: I am good at ML

 <!---
 nvaishnavisriyaa/nvaishnavisriyaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.